louis993546/Logbook/README.md

 ## TODO

 - [ ] deal with all the saved states
+- [ ] Split it into multiple modules